hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/03_working_on_HPC.md

 ### LMOD system

-In the above example we have used the FastQC tool, and prior to using it we have used the command `module load fastqc/0.11.5`.
-The `module load` command is part of the LMOD system available on O2.
+In the above example we want to run the FastQC tool on four files.
+However, before we use the `fastqc` command, we've used the command `module load fastqc/0.11.5`.
+This `module load` command is part of the LMOD system available on O2.
 It enables users to access software installed on O2 easily, and manages every software's dependency.
-LMOD system adds directory paths of software and their dependencies (if any) into the `$PATH` variable.
+The LMOD system adds directory paths of software executables and their dependencies (if any) into the `$PATH` variable.

 So, instead of using `/n/app/fastqc/0.11.5/bin/fastqc` as our command, we can load the module and use `fastqc` as the command.